Are there less women than men on the trails these days? Has it always been that way?

 In that 20-percent — which is realistically all experimental — you should think about creating women-only events.

-You can have men promoters and volunteers, but there are no men aloud to participate in the actual racing.
+You can have men promoters and volunteers, but there are no men allowed to participate in the actual racing.

-The goal is to make an event for women that removed the intimidating nature of competition create by some men.
+The goal is to make an event for women that removed the intimidating nature of competition created by some men.